Open-EO/openeo-grassgis-driver/README.rst

 The GRaaS openEO wrapper
 ========================

-This software implements the openEO Core API interface for the GRASS GIS as a Service (GRaaS) solution.
+This software implements the openEO Core API interface for the GRASS GIS as a Service (GRaaS) software solution for parallel, large scale geodata processing.
-GRaaS is an open source REST interface to process geodata with the GRASS GIS in a distributed environment.
+GRaaS is a highly scalable open source REST interface to process geodata with the GRASS GIS in a distributed environment.

 Installation
 ============